Transfer Credit for Master of Education Programs

 A three-semester-hour graduate course designed to help teachers focus on the practical application of Dr. William Glasser's theories regarding competency-based education, authentic assessment and real-world teaching strategies that help to ensure the success of every student.
 Teachers develop and apply instructional strategies that foster student self-management, cooperative learning, problem solving and the production of quality schoolwork.

 The four-day workshop includes a discussion of the concepts behind reality therapy, choice theory, the counseling environment, procedures and special applications to schools, coaching employees and therapy-counseling.
 Participants will learn no-nonsense, practical skills immediately applicable on the job - including clarification of wants, determining behavioral direction, seven forms of evaluation and characteristics of plans (the WDEP system of reality therapy).

 This course provides an introduction to the philosophy of differentiation.
 This course will examine ways that classrooms can effectively support differentiating instruction and assessment to address the complex challenges of meeting the diverse learning needs of all students.
 Also covered, are such issues as fairness and grading, developing study and academic skills, and challenging all students at appropriate levels.

 This course is designed to give participants the knowledge and skills to implement differentiated instruction successfully in their own classrooms.
 Topics include strategies for meeting the needs of an increasingly diverse student population within the context of today's challenging standards-based curriculum.
 Real-life video demonstrations will illustrate how to adapt curriculum content, processes and products to match students' readiness, interests and learning profiles.

 This course is designed to teach participants how to gather information through formal and informal assessment that will help them plan instruction more effectively.
-This course will teach participants how to best utilize tests, surveys, checklists and guidelines to accurately asses their students' progress and plan for their continued success.
-Participants will also learn how to use ongoing assessment and assessment during learning to improve the effectiveness of their lessons.
+This course will teach participants how to best utilize tests, surveys, checklists and guidelines to accurately assess their students' progress and plan for their continued success.
+In addition, participants will learn how to use ongoing assessment and assessment during learning to improve the effectiveness of their lessons.